-Loyal reader and gifted fellow blogger Alaina Mabaso has alerted me to a phenomenon so shocking that I had a reason to spit out my organic vegetable slime concoction that I was drinking to atone for having eaten half of a half-gallon of butter pecan ice cream last night.
+Loyal reader and gifted fellow blogger Alaina Mabaso has alerted Life in the Boomer Lane to a phenomenon so shocking that LBL had a reason to spit out her organic vegetable slime concoction that she was drinking to atone for having eaten half of a half-gallon of butter pecan ice cream last night.
 According to The Week’s column What’s in The Week? (not to be confused with That Was the Week That Was or What is the What?), an international team of researchers presenting at the European Society for Human Reproduction and Embryology in Turkey has come up with a way to put menopause off indefinitely.

 A quick survey of these researchers has revealed that none of them had ever experienced menstrual cramps or worn white pants on the wrong day.